search ]

 The ACF Clone Field allows you to reuse existing fields or entire field groups within a new context.
 This means that instead of recreating similar fields across different field groups, you can simply “clone” those fields, ensuring consistency and making your field management more efficient.

-• Group: Clones the selected fields or field groups and displays them as a group within the parent field.
+• Group: Clones the selected fields and displays them as a nested container within the parent field group.
+You can optionally show the group label for a clear visual distinction.

-• Seamless: Clones the selected fields and displays them without grouping them visually, blending seamlessly into the parent field group.
+• Seamless: Clones the selected fields and blends them directly into the parent field group without any visual grouping – as if the fields were defined there originally.

 Benefits of Using the Clone Field